adityyaraj/Mac-Snoof/README.md

-# Macouflage - MAC Address Spoofing Tool in Python
+# Mac Snoof - MAC Address Spoofing Tool in Python

 Macouflage is a simple Python-based tool designed to spoof or anonymize the MAC address of a network interface.
 It allows users to change their MAC address to a random one, spoof an address from a popular vendor, or revert to the original MAC address.